 This simple tool is flexible enough to allow you to push it down into the turns of the drain.
 It has teeth along each side that once you’re in and you twist it, you’ll be able to pull out all manner of drain offenders.
 Keep working at it, until you pull out as much as you can.
 Now run the hot water and that should clear things up nicely.

-At about five bucks, this handy dandy tool is worth its weight in gold.
+This handy dandy tool is worth its weight in gold.
 It’s great to clear drains, but also works well to maintain drains before they get clogged.

 If you have a wet-dry vacuum, it just might help you to clear the drain without having to get your hands dirty.
 First, set it to “wet” so it vacuums liquids.
 Cover or close the drain’s vent.
 Make the tightest seal you can with the hose end of the vacuum over the drain.